remla2025-team10/operation/README.md

 Now you can access the app via `http://localhost:8080/`

 #### Access Prometheus and Grafana

+#### Add grafana dashboard (optional)
+This application includes a custom Grafana dashboard to monitor its key metrics.

+1. The dashboard definition is located at `grafana/dashboards/my-application-dashboard.json` in this repository.
+2. Open your Grafana instance.
+3. On the left sidebar, hover over the "Dashboards" icon (four squares) and click "+ Import".
+4. Click "Upload JSON file" and select the `my-application-dashboard.json` file.
+5. Alternatively, you can copy the content of the JSON file and paste it into the "Import via panel json" text area.
+6. Adjust the dashboard Name and Folder if desired.
+7.  **Crucially, select your Prometheus data source** from the dropdown that appears for any data source placeholders in the dashboard.
+It should match the name used when the dashboard was created (e.g., "prometheus").
+8. Click "Import".

+The dashboard should now be available.
 ### 5. Alerts

 #TODO: Maybe add ingress to make port-forwarding these not necessary